zowe/docs-site/docs/user-guide/cli-configuringcli-evfile.md

 ## How `.zowe.env.json` works

-When a Zowe command is issued, the command initializes the Imperative CLI Framework so that it loads all the utilities that allow the command to function.
+When a Zowe command is issued, the command initializes the Imperative CLI Framework **[is Imperative something still used in V3?]**so that it loads all the utilities that allow the command to function.
 Imperative reads the `.zowe.env.json` configuration file and sets the environment variables before any loggers or Zowe CLI finish their own initialization.

 The `.zowe.env.json` environment variables are set for only the duration of a Zowe CLI command.